On this page:

 - Nancy Grant, BA’06, is a film producer who frequently collaborates with director Xavier Dolan.
 Their film Mommy swept both the Canadian Screen Awards and the Quebec Jutra Awards in 2015 and received the César (the French equivalent of the Oscar) as best foreign film.

 - Larysa Kondracki, BA’99, co-wrote and directed The Whistleblower, a thriller that examines the involvement of UN peacekeeping personnel in international sex trafficking.
-She has also directed episodes of The Walking Dead and The Americans.
+She has also directed episodes of Better Call Saul, The Walking Dead and The Americans.

 - Robert Lantos, BA’70, DLitt’00, has produced some of Canada's most critically-acclaimed films, including David Cronenberg’s Crash and Atom Egoyan’s The Sweet Hereafter.